Notable utopian communities existed in Sonoma County during the last century and earlier. Here are capsule summaries of a few prominent settlements.

 Fountain Grove [1875-1892]

 Thomas Lake Harris, a minister and poet, founded his "Brotherhood of the New Life" in upstate New York before establishing a settlement at Fountain Grove, located in the foothills of northern Santa Rosa.
 Lasting from 1875 to 1892, Fountain Grove encompassed over 1500 acres, many of which were covered with vineyards.
 Members turned over their worldly possessions and worked in the vineyards and winery, while Harris lived in a beautiful mansion on the property.
 A compelling speaker, incorporating a philosophical mix of socialism and mysticism, Harris was known for having unusual ideas about sex and was accused of adulterous behavior by a San Francisco Chronicle reporter.
 Although supported locally in Santa Rosa and by the members of his community, Harris left Fountain Grove in 1892 and deeded the property to his adopted son, Kanawe Nagasawa.
 This effectively ended Fountain Grove’s existence as a utopian settlement.
-A Harris follower, Nagasawa is known for designing and building the Round Barn on the ranch, which stands to this day on the corner of Mendocino Avenue and Bicentennial Road.
+A Harris follower, Nagasawa is known for designing and building the Round Barn on the ranch, which stood on the corner of Mendocino Avenue and Bicentennial Road until it was destroyed by the Tubbs Fire in 2017.
 Fountain Grove proved very successful as a grape growing and wine making concern both during and after Harris’ stay.

 Arcana of Christianity : an unfolding of the celestial sense of the Divine Word through T. L. Harris (3rd Floor Stacks BX9998 .H25 1976)

 Brotherhood of the New Life : its fact, law, method, and purpose(Special Collections PS1819 .H6 B79 1891)